MADAMULLAC/GAHM/README.md

 You will also need xCode installed as this will include dependencies required by the game.

 ### Windows

+*The Makefile for windows is still under development!*

 You will need to install [cygwin](https://www.cygwin.com/) and include the dependencies listed above during the install stage.
 If you do not have those packages and already have cygwin installed; simply re-run the installer and include the packages as before and cygwin will install them.

-Please note, that GLM is still not being linked and the makefile is still under development.
+Please note, that GLM and glew are still not being linked and the makefile is still under development.
 Windows will hopefully be completed soon.

 ### Build and run